Relativistic quantum cryptography: Position-based quantum cryptography

 Position-based quantum cryptography consists in cryptographic tasks whose security exploit the location of a party, the principle of no-superluminal signalling and the laws of quantum physics.
 For example, in the problem of quantum location authentication, a prover wants to demonstrate his location L to a set of verifiers using quantum systems.
 A protocol for quantum location authentication works as follows.
 A set of verifiers at various locations that surround the location L send classical messages and quantum states towards the location L. If the prover is at the location L then he can receive the signals at specific times and reply to the verifiers with requested classical messages and/or quantum states, which must be received by the verifiers at specific times.

 Quantum location authentication was first investigated by Kent in 2002, which he called 'quantum tagging', resulting in a filed US patent by Kent et al. in 2007, and a publication in the academic literature in 2010, after a paper on position-based quantum cryptography was published by Buhrman et al. There is a no-go theorem for quantum location authentication proved by Buhrman et al. stating that it is impossible for a set of verifiers to authenticate the location of a prover with unconditional security.
-This is because for any quantum location authentication protocol, a set of dishonest provers sharing a sufficient amount of entanglement and positioned between the verifiers and the location L can intercept all communications from the verifiers, including all transmitted quantum states, and then apply a non-local quantum operation which allows them to reply correctly and at the correct times to the verifiers.
+This is because for any quantum location authentication protocol, a set of dishonest provers sharing a sufficient amount of entanglement and positioned between the verifiers and the location L can intercept all communications from the verifiers, including all transmitted quantum states, and then apply a non-local quantum computation which allows them to reply correctly and at the correct times to the verifiers.
 Since the dishonest provers do not need to be at the location L to do this, the quantum location authentication protocol is insecure.
 This no-go theorem assumes that the location L of the honest prover is his only credential.
 Kent showed that if the prover shares secret keys with the verifiers then location authentication can be implemented securely.